 Please note that it is your responsibility to ensure contributions to superannuation are within your concessional and non-concessional contributions caps.
-WSAL is required to reject certain single contributions which are in excess of the non-concessional contributions caps (as outlined above) but cannot monitor your overall position.
+WSAL cannot monitor your overall position.

 Taxation treatment of Term Life as Superannuation and Income Protection as Superannuation.

 a.
 Tax concessions on contributions.